Gerosullivan/Pangur/context/spec.md

 - Tutorial screen: Dedicated view of the tutorial panel with a “Start Tutorial Game” button that begins a run using the tutorial/base `initialMice.json`.
   - Tutorial steps are script-locked: only the prompted action for the current step is accepted, and descriptive steps lock the board until the player advances.
 - Game screen: Existing board + panels.
 Restart keeps the currently selected mode.
-- Scoreboard: Runs append to a local list (max 10) with fields `{ modeId, result (win/loss), wave, grainLoss, catsLost, reason, timestamp }`, shown on the start screen.
+- Scoreboard: Runs append to a local list (max 10) with fields `{ modeId, result (win/loss), score?, finishWave?, grainSaved?, grainLoss, catsLost, catsFullHealth?, reason, timestamp }`, shown on the start screen.
 Copy/Clear controls manage it client-side only.
+Wins also surface an immediate score + breakdown in the in-game panel after victory.
 - Settings: Simple mute toggle and music volume slider persisted locally; apply to background music when added.
 - Scoring (prototype): Only awarded on a win.
 Score factors in finishing wave (fewer waves is better via an inverse weight), grain saved (32 - grain loss), and a small bonus per cat at full health.
 Cat death is an instant loss with no score.
 Scoreboard entries store score + finish wave as vanity metrics.